 Countries have entered several hundred bilateral labor agreements (BLAs), which control the conditions under which source countries send migrant workers to host countries.
-Using an original data set of 582 BLAs extending from 1945 to 2015, we conduct the first statistical examination of these agreements.
-We find that the standard explanation for BLAs — that they are entered into by countries with large differences in wealth and political regimes— is true for host countries are Middle Eastern, but this pattern reverses for other countries that have formed BLAs.
-We also find that countries that enter BLAs experience greater migration flows, though we are not able to verify that the BLAs cause these increases.
+What has not been fully explained, or empirically tested, is why countries would sign these agreements.
+We conduct a statistical examination of these agreements using an original data set of 582 BLAs entered into from 1945 to 2015.
+We find that the standard explanation for BLAs — that they are likely to be formed when potential host countries are dramatically wealthier and more repressive than potential source countries — is true for host countries in the Middle East, but this pattern does not hold for other countries that have formed BLAs.
+We also find evidence that countries that enter BLAs experience greater migration flows than countries that do not, though we are not able to verify that the BLAs cause this difference.

 Suggested Citation: Suggested Citation

-Chilton, Adam S. and Posner, Eric A., Why Countries Sign Bilateral Labor Agreements (March 3, 2017).
-University of Chicago Coase-Sandor Institute for Law & Economics Research Paper No. 807.
+Chilton, Adam S. and Posner, Eric A., Why Countries Sign Bilateral Labor Agreements (August 14, 2017).
+Journal of Legal Studies, Forthcoming; University of Chicago Coase-Sandor Institute for Law & Economics Research Paper No. 807.
 Available at SSRN: https://ssrn.com/abstract=2926994